dexter7k-maloneykf/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clear and concise code that is easy to read, understand, and maintain.
 This often involves making deliberate choices such as using appropriate abstractions, avoiding unnecessary complexity, and adhering to established conventions and best practices.
 Remember that code is read far more than it is written, so always consider the next person who will interact with your code."

 In essence, focus on producing clean, efficient, and well-structured code rather than over-engineering or prematurely optimizing solutions.
 Continuously refine your skills in planning, designing, and debugging programs, for these are the hallmarks of a proficient programmer.
 And finally, embrace the iterative process of development – test early, test often, and continuously refactor your code to improve its quality and adaptability over time.

+# 2024-01-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your planning phase.
+Doing this will ensure you have a clear plan and don't waste time trying to figure out what to do next.
+ - 来自帮助助手